 You'll be supported throughout by your expert AAT tutor, and you can pay with a flexible interest-free payment plan.

-In total, these two AAT qualifications are worth 87 UCAS credits.
-They have a Total Qualification Time (TQT) value of 860 hours.
+In total, these two AAT qualifications have a Total Qualification Time (TQT) value of 860 hours.
 The TQT is a measure of how long it will take to complete a qualification and includes the Guided Learning Hours as well as any unsupervised learning and time spent on independent research.

 The first part of this combined qualification, the Foundation Certificate in Accounting (AQ2016 Syllabus), consists of five separate units.
 They are: